Astonishskagen/Personal-Notes/github.md

 $ git config --global init.defaultBranch main
 ```

+Then you should install GitHub-CLI with this command: `sudo pacman -S github-cli` to be able to log-in.

 Then log-in to your Github account with `gh auth login` and authoriz it with https from the web when prompted in terminal.

 ### Create a folder with your repo files